If you need help to pay your council tax bill, you might be eligible for council tax reduction.

 |Non-dependants in remunerative work with gross weekly income of £424.20 or over||£12.52||£11.90|

 |Non-dependants aged 18 or over and not in remunerative work||£4.18||£3.90|

 |Dwelling occupied by a student or students and one or more people on Income Support, income-based Jobseeker's Allowance or Pension Credit||N/A||100% off council tax bill|

 |Rebate for second adults on Income Support, income-based JSA or Pension Credit||N/A||25% off council tax bill|

 |Second adult's gross weekly income less than £194.95||N/A||15% off council tax bill|

 |Second adult's gross weekly income from £194.96 to £252.50||N/A||7.5% off council tax bill|

-You can make a new claim online - go to our make a benefit claim page for more information.
+You can make a claim online.
+Find our more about how to make a benefit claim.

 - You're an asylum seeker or sponsored to be in the UK.